Arsenio Martínez Campos

 Arsenio Martínez-Campos y Antón (né Martínez y Campos; 14 December 1831 – 23 September 1900), was a Spanish officer who rose against the First Spanish Republic in a military revolution in 1874 and restored Spain's Bourbon dynasty.
-Later, he became Captain-General of Cuba.
+Later, he became Captain-General of Cuba where he was tasked with stopping pro-independence rebels.
 Martínez Campos took part in wars in Africa, Mexico and Cuba and in the Third Carlist War.

 Education and early military career

-In 1860, he was sent to Africa to take part in the Tetuán War in Morocco, and he distinguished himself in 16 actions, obtaining the Cross of San Fernando and the rank of lieutenant colonel.
+In 1860, he was sent to Africa to take part in the Tetuán War in Morocco, and distinguished himself in 16 actions, obtaining the Cross of San Fernando and the rank of lieutenant colonel.
 He also took part in the second French intervention in Mexico under General Juan Prim in a joint expedition along with France and Britain.

 Ten Years' War

 After the Revolution of 1868, Martínez Campos requested a posting to Cuba, where he fought against the rebels in 1869 in the Ten Years' War, gaining the rank of brigadier general.
 Success in this war was often a matter of perception.
 The Spanish Army, after taking massive losses, would take the field in bayonet charges.

-Despite technically winning, the Spanish losses against the Cuban rebels would make the Cubans consider the action to be a victory for the body count and then withdraw.
+Despite winning tactical victories, the Spanish losses against the Cuban rebels would make the Cubans consider the action to be a victory for the body count and then withdraw.
 The Cubans also knew that movements of Spanish in the field raised the exposure of the Spanish forces to yellow fever and other tropical diseases, which would hurt the enemy even further.
-Perceived as too soft to win, he was displaced by the ruthless Blas Villate, Count of Balmaceda, who proceeded with a brutal campaign of ethnic cleansing, "The Rising Flood of Valmaseda."
+Perceived as too soft to win, he was displaced by Blas Villate, Count of Balmaceda, who proceeded with a brutal campaign.